Zeta functions of dynamically tame Liouville domains

 It follows from equation \eqref{eqn:toricaction} that there are only finitely many such Morse-Bott circles of simple Reeb orbits such that the corresponding simple Reeb orbits have symplectic action less than or equal to $e^L$.
-We now define $\widehat{X}$ by perturbing $X_{\widehat{\Omega}}$ as in (iii) to replace each of these finitely many circles of simple Reeb orbits by two simple Reeb orbits of symplectic action less than $e^L$ (one positive hyperbolic and one elliptic), possibly together with additional simple Reeb orbits of symplectic action greater than $e^L$.
+We now define $\widehat{X}$ by perturbing $X_{\widehat{\Omega}}$ as in (iii) to replace each of these finitely many circles of simple Reeb orbits by two simple Reeb orbits of symplectic action\footnote{To be precise, we should also choose the perturbation so that for each positive integer $d$, the $d$-fold iterates of these two simple orbits either both have action $< e^L$ or both have action $>e^L$.} less than $e^L$ (one positive hyperbolic and one elliptic), possibly together with additional simple Reeb orbits of symplectic action greater than $e^L$.

 By Proposition~\ref{prop:approx},